onflowser/flowser/README.md

 Creating dev-wallet    ... done
 ```

+If you encounter any issues during app build or container start, check out our [Troubleshooting Guide](./docs/DEVELOPMENT.md#-troubleshooting).

 ### 4. Open in browser

 After flowser had successfully started, you can open the app in your favourite browser at [http://localhost:6060](http://localhost:6060) 🥳.